ServiceNow steps

 Add Comment

-Use the Add Comment step to automatically add a comment to an incident in ServiceNow, either as an public comment or an internal work note.
+Use the Add Comment step to automatically add a comment to a record in ServiceNow, either as an public comment or an internal work note.
 Map outputs from previous steps to the inputs; at runtime, the values in the inputs are used to determine the incident to update and the comment to add.

 Inputs